sbmoore6/museum-collection-representation-case-study/README.md

 ### Interpretation Considerations
 Representation imbalance does not necessarily imply institutional bias but may be influenced by:
 - Archaeological and trade agreements between countries
-- Artifact survival and preservation
+- Survival and preservation bias
 - Acquisition logisitics
+- Colonialism and acquisitions history
+- Art vs artifact bias (Some objects may be classified artifact rather than art)

 ## Limitations
 - Datasets were only the digitally documented portions of their collections and not representative of the full collections